-D. 16.
+D. 14.
 Stormwater Management Plan

-Before the issue of any Construction Certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared by a suitably qualified and experienced civil engineer, which include the following:
+Before the issue of any construction certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared and certified by a chartered professional civil engineer, which detail the following:

-- a) General design in accordance with stormwater management plans, referenced 230069, prepared by Quantum Engineers, dated 11/09/2023, other than amended by this and other conditions, - b) The discharge of stormwater from the site to the Council's stormwater drainage infrastructures in the Reserve via the construction of a new 900mm x 900mm reinforced concrete pit.
-The stormwater outlet pipe across the nature strip shall be made by using 150mm x 75mm galvanised RHS with minimum grade of 1% to comply with Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineers. - c) The provision of a minimum 600mm x 600mm boundary junction pit prior to discharging stormwater from the site to the public drainage system,

-- d) The installation of a rainwater retention and reuse (RWT) system with a minimum storage of 29.5m3.
-Runoff from all roof areas shall be directed to the proposed RWT for non-potable uses such as toilet flushing, laundry device, pool top-up, car washing and garden irrigations etc. Details for the non-potable use and notation to this requirement must be clearly depicted on the drawings. - e) Overflow from the proposed rainwater tank and any surface runoff must be directed to the proposed boundary junction pit, - f) The proposed rainwater tanks must be located so that they are accessible for future replacement and/or maintenance, - g) All below ground structures are to be fully tanked or appropriately designed such that subsoil drainage/seepage water is NOT collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 of Council's DCP.
-Notation to this requirement must be clearly depicted on the drawings, - h) Internal stormwater drainage including but not limited to gutters and downpipes, pipes and pits are to be designed for rainfall intensities up to and including the 1% AEP event if an unimpeded overland flow path to the street drainage system is not available.
-Design details and calculations must be included in the stormwater management plans, - i) Dimensions of all drainage pits and access grates must comply with AS3500.3. - j) Compliance the objectives and performance requirements of the BCA. - k) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.
+- a) General design in accordance with stormwater management plans, referenced 223683-Issue C, prepared by Glenn Haig and Partners, dated 29/05/2024, other than amended by this and other conditions, - b) The discharge of stormwater from the site to the street kerb which must be located within the frontage of the site.
+Only one stormwater outlet with a maximum discharge rate of 20 l/s in the 1% AEP storm event will be permitted.
+Full supporting calculations must be included in the stormwater management plans, - c) The stormwater outlet pipe across the Council's property must have a minimum grade of 1% to comply with Council's DCP and AS3500.3.
+A minimum 450mm x 450mm boundary junction pit must be provided prior to discharging stormwater from the site to the street drainage system, - d) A rainwater tank (RWT) must be installed for the relevant roof areas that is draining via a charged line.
+In this regard, the rainwater tank with minimum storage based on 6m3 per 100m2 of roof area must be provided.
+Overflow from the RWT must be directed to the boundary pit by gravity, - e) All below ground structures are to be fully tanked such that subsoil drainage/seepage water is NOT collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 of Council's DCP.
+Notation to this requirement must be clearly depicted on the drawings. - f) The stormwater management plans must specify any components of the existing drainage system to be retained and certified to be in good condition and of adequate capacity to convey additional runoff and be replaced or upgraded if required, - g) Internal stormwater drainage including but not limited to gutters and downpipes, pipes and pits are to be designed for rainfall intensities up to and including the 1% AEP event if an unimpeded overland flow path to the street drainage system is not available.
+Design details and calculations must be included in the stormwater management plans, - h) Detail the location of the existing stormwater drainage system including all pipes, inspection openings, surface drains, pits and their discharge location as well as any new stormwater drainage system, - i) Detail any remedial works required to upgrade the existing stormwater drainage system, - j) Dimensions of all drainage pit and access grates must comply with AS3500 and Council's DCP, - k) Compliance with the objectives and performance requirements of the BCA, and - I) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.